-Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them a sympathy card.
+Staff told us that if families had suffered bereavement, the practice contacted them or sent them a sympathy card.
 This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.